 We've pared down our tried-and-true approach to wedding planning, from 12 months out to the day-of, to serve as your checklist.
 Ahead, a step-by-step timeline for every important task, from booking a reception site to distributing a wedding-day schedule to your vendors.
 We've included all of our means and methods, along with expert tips from event designers and wedding planners across the country.
 Consider it a countdown to your new life together, and prepare for wedding planning to be a breeze!

 12+ Months: Draft a Guest List

-If deciding who's coming (and who isn't) threatens to either bankrupt you or start a war with your families, many wedding planners recommend scaling back and homing in on the people who really matter.
+If deciding who's coming (and who isn't) threatens to either bankrupt you or start a war with your families, many wedding planners recommend scaling back and honing in on the people who really matter.
 "Look at extending invitations not as a social obligation, but as being surrounded by those you love and who love you," says Todd Fiscus of Todd Events.
 When couples are on the fence about someone, he suggests imagining you're hiring a car to take friends to dinner at a great restaurant followed by a night out dancing.
 Ask yourself whom you would most like to spend that kind of evening with instead of including "all the people you work with and everyone at your church."

 12+ Months: Set a Budget